Mechatronics Engineer · Robotics · Data · Embedded Systems

 Parkinson's Early Detection

-A sensor-based health monitoring prototype that uses grip strength measurement and finger-tapping tests — two validated clinical assessments — to detect early signs of Parkinson's disease.
+A sensor-based health monitoring prototype using grip strength and finger-tapping tests — two validated clinical assessments — to detect early signs of Parkinson's disease.

 The problem